Sidebar

 TEL.: 852193097

-Fundamental and applied research on ultrafast nonlinear laser-matter interactions in transparent bulk materials and photonic crystal fibers for the development of compact high average power ultrashort pulse light sources based on supercontinuum generation, optical parametric amplification, fiber-based laser amplification, frequency conversion and pulse post-compression.
+The Ultrafast Nonlinear Optics Group specializes in fundamental and applied research on ultrafast nonlinear laser-matter interactions in transparent bulk materials and photonic crystal fibers.
+Their work aims to develop compact, high-average power, ultrashort pulse light sources.
+Key areas of focus include supercontinuum generation, optical parametric amplification, fiber-based laser amplification, frequency conversion, and pulse post-compression.

 • Nonlinear propagation and supercontinuum generation in bulk materials, photonic crystal fibers and photonic crystals;